aces/EEG2BIDS/README.md

-# pyCat - iEEG to BIDS format Wizard
+# EEG2BIDS Wizard - iEEG to BIDS format Wizard

-pyCat is a GUI interface for iEEG to BIDS format and used with LORIS (Longitudinal Online Research and Imaging System).
+EEG2BIDS Wizard is a GUI interface for iEEG to BIDS format and used with LORIS (Longitudinal Online Research and Imaging System).

 ## Installation